Low Income Housing Tax Credit (LIHTC) Gap Finance

 Priorities Statutory Priorities: High-density housing; Mixed income housing; Environmental sustainability

 This is intended only to highlight certain program requirements.
 Loans are subject to other requirements, including the CHFA Credit Policy and applicable operating and replacement reserve requirements.
 Please note that the programs are subject to change.
-More details can be found in the Concessionary Debt LIHTC Gap Financing Program Guidelines (PDF).
+More details can be found in the Concessionary Debt LIHTC Gap Finance Program Guidelines (PDF).

 How to Apply